RamezIssac/django-erp-framework/docs/source/faq.rst

 simplified the api, substitute paid libraries with open source ones, write a tutorial / documentation and .... here we are :)

-In April 2020, the Ra reporting engine was released as a standalone package.
+In April 2020, the Django ERP framework reporting engine was released as a standalone package.
 Django Slick Reporting